 - Annual participation in and celebration of reading for World Book Day

 Whilst the skills of writing such as spelling, punctuation and grammar are taught, along with different genres of writing, children at John Cross write for real purposes too.
 For example, this could be in the form of a thank you letter following a visit out of school, or a story written to be part of a collection of stories for a class book.
 We believe that this motivates the children and gives them a real focus and purpose, along with encouraging them to be creative thinkers.
+We also ensure that children have writing opportunities in other cross-curricular subjects, being able to write purposefully and at length.

 Please see examples of writing below: